What Is a Keylogger?

 - Software-enabled keyloggers:

-Trojan keyloggers are installed on users’ systems under false pretenses.
-Often times, they straddle the pigtails of an innocent-looking application to avoid arousing suspicion.
+Trojan keyloggers are install on users’ systems under false pretenses.
+Oftentimes, they straddle the pigtails of an innocent-looking application to avoid arousing suspicion.
 So this pirated movie from a sketchy streaming site may have more twists and turns than originally intended.

 How Hackers Install A Keylogger